flatsurf/e-antic/doc/manual/README.md

 Build the Reference Manual
 --------------------------

-Running `make` in the toplevel directory builds the documentation by invoking the Makefile here.
+Running `make html` builds the documentation.
+You can then run `make serve` here to see the generated documentation on http://localhost:8080.

 The underlying process is somewhat complicated by the links between the C/C++ and Python documentation.
 The idea is that both sides build a [sphinx